Quickstart Guide

 If you are new GitHub, here are a couple of guides to get started.

-More in-depth guide with good explanations
+More with good explanations